List of Fields in the Analytics Context Pane

 Allows binned separation of a numeric value.
 This allows a histogram to be made in any number of bucketed value ranges with a selected minimum and maximum range.

-Returns the data of the first variable unless it is null.
+Returns the data of the first Variable or Table Record Field unless it is null.
 In that case, the second given variable is returned.

 On the X-axis, groups completions by the length of a variable in digits.
 On the Y axis, can be used with an aggregation function to check a given length.

-Checks that a variable begins with a given value.
+Checks that a Variable or Table Record Field begins with a given value.

-Checks that a variable ends with a given value.
+Checks that a Variable or Table Record Field ends with a given value.

-Checks that a variable matches completely with a given value.
+Checks that a Variable or Table Record Field matches completely with a given value.

 Is Not Exactly

-Checks that a variable is anything other than a perfect match to a given value.
+Checks that a Variable or Table Record Field is anything other than a perfect match to a given value.